 This post may contain affiliate links.
 Please read our disclosure policy.

-Packed full to the brim with healthy vegetables and lean protein, this homemade Chicken Lo Mein Recipe is so much better than take out!
-It’s ready in no time at all, and perfect for the whole family.
+Noodles are so comforting, and they are one of my favorite dishes to make.
+This Chicken Lo Mein is loaded with vegetables and lean protein and is so much better than takeout!
+It’s ready in no time and perfect for the whole family.

 top view chicken lo mien in a skillet